apache/druid/docs/api-reference/sql-api.md

 Retrieves information about the query associated with the given query ID.
 The response matches the response from the POST API if the query is accepted or running and the execution mode is  `ASYNC`.
 In addition to the fields that this endpoint shares with `POST /sql/statements`, a completed query's status includes the following:

-- A `result` object that summarizes information about your results, such as the total number of rows and a sample record
+- A `result` object that summarizes information about your results, such as the total number of rows and sample records.
 - A `pages` object that includes the following information for each page of results:
-  -  `numRows`: the number of rows in that page of results
+  -  `numRows`: the number of rows in that page of results.
-  - `sizeInBytes`: the size of the page
+  - `sizeInBytes`: the size of the page.
-  - `id`: the page number that you can use to reference a specific page when you get query results
+  - `id`: the page number that you can use to reference a specific page when you get query results.

 #### URL